Graduate Application FAQs

 How will my application be evaluated?
 Are some parts of my record more important than others?

-A five-member committee of faculty members examines all aspects of an application—grades, statement of purpose, recommendations, resume/CV—and provides an overall judgment of the applicant’s qualifications.
+A five-member committee of faculty members examines all aspects of an application — grades, statement of purpose, recommendations, resume/CV — and provides an overall judgment of the applicant’s qualifications.

 When will I hear if I was accepted?

-You will be notified by March 1.
+You will be notified sometime in February.

 Can I visit the school before deciding to attend?